Ayc0/mini-datadog/README.md

 When the availability of a website if bellow 80% (and stays bellow 80% for at least 2min), an alert will be sent and it will only be resolved if the availability is over 80% for at least 2min.

 ![Alerts](./images/alerts.png)

+# UI improvements

+Currently, columns aren't scrollable, so if you want to monitor many websites, you won't be able to see all of those.

+That's the same for the alerts.
+And as I haven't figure out a way to scroll within a column but I wanted to be able to see the most recent alerts, alerts are displayed from the most recent to the oldest.